marialenakas/rasa_coffee_chatbot/README.md

 Scenario 5-6 belong in requirement 3

-Scenario 7 belong in requirement 4
+Scenario 7 belongs in requirement 4
 ```
 Scenario 1: Ordering and Canceling Coffee